Pentecostal Theological Seminary: Name

-The seminary has undergone several name changes in its history.
+The seminary has changed names several times.
 It began in 1975 as the Church of God Graduate School of Christian Ministries.
 The name was changed to the Church of God School of Theology in 1978, and then became the Church of God Theological Seminary in 1997.
 These name changes were made to reflect the changing level of accreditation received by ATS and SACS.
 In 2004-2005 the name was changed again to Pentecostal Theological Seminary.
-This was done with the hope of extending a broader invitation to other Pentecostals.
+This was done with the hope of attracting other Pentecostals.

 Presidents

-Until 1988, the President of the denominational seminary was the person elected as the General Overseer of the Church of God.
+Until 1988, the president of the denominational seminary was the person elected as the General Overseer of the Church of God.
 Since 1988, the president has been appointed by the denomination but serves no other official position.